rajshri/HackerNewsWebAPI/README.md

 --------Testing the API--------
 Open `HackerNewsAPI.sln` in Visual Studio and then run (F5) "HackerNewsClient.Api" project.

---Swagger--: you can test requests via swagger web page: <base url>/swagger/index.html

 Integration test project is added

 ---------Next features--------
-There is a good practices to enhance the service.
 The main improvement points are:
 Implementation of Global exception handler and logging.